kacperbojakowski/final-project/05-tools/1-writing-and-text-editing/index.md

 The former provide "the skin", i.e., the presentational layer: layout, colors, fonts, etc. The latter are "the muscles": they make the bones move, i.e., prompt the content to behave in a certain way (e.g., web applications).

-There are also server-side languages ("the brain?"), such as PHP, responsible for the logic behind the website-server communication.
+There are also server-side languages ("the brain?" ☺), such as PHP, responsible for the logic behind the website-server communication.
 This is, of course, a simplification.

 Take a look at this HTML code: